totallynotdavid/megaloader/docs/megaloader/guide/downloading-files.md

     return filepath
 ```

-This creates a structure like:
+This creates folders for each collection like this:

 ```
 downloads/